January 3, 2019

 Food And Water

 Avoid expecting to find the dog food your pet is accustomed to on holiday, and stock up with their regular meals and treats to keep them going throughout their vacation.
 This will save a disruption in their meal routine and sustain their healthy diet.
 Your pet shall also need a bowl, for drinking water from and keeping hydrated alongside eating their meals out of.
-Lightweight, portable bowls will be better for packing and carrying opposed to ceramic dishes.
+Lightweight, portable bowls will be better for packing and carrying as opposed to ceramic dishes.

 Bear in mind, a new place might very well overwhelm your pup, with its new smells, people, surroundings and other foreign pets.
-Which is why it might be a nice idea to bring along a blanket, bed or toy, with theirs and their home scent on, for a bit of home comfort to calm your anxious dog on the journey and in their temporary accommodation with you while you’re away on holiday.
+This is why it might be a nice idea to bring along a blanket, bed or toy, with theirs and their home scent on, for a bit of home comfort to calm your anxious dog on the journey and in their temporary accommodation with you while you’re away on holiday.

 Ensuring your dog is happy, healthy and safe while on vacation with you is essential for providing you have a good holiday as a family.
 By taking steps to check off some of the essentials above in advance, will save you panicking and rushing around before the vacation.